awsdocs/alexa-for-business-administration-guide/doc_source/scheduling-assistant.md

 1. Choose your calendar from the list of supported providers, choose **Link**, and follow the steps\.
 **Note**
 You may need to provide sign\-in information for your calendar account and verify that you want to give Alexa access to it\.
 To link your Exchange calendar to Alexa, your IT administrator must set up Exchange\.
-For more information, see [Set up Microsoft Exchange Access for Users](connect-exchange.md)\.
+For more information, see [Set up Microsoft Exchange access for users](connect-exchange.md)\.

 1. Set your work calendar as the default calendar for new events\.